anthonyjfio/metalwork/readme.md

 # Metalwork

 Metalwork is a built out [Metalsmith](http://metalsmith.io/) blog that works.

-More info: [http://evbogue.com/metalwork/](http://evbogue.com/metalwork/)
+See Metalwork in action: [http://evbogue.com/metalwork/](http://evbogue.com/metalwork/)

 To get started